 "If the master is recognized as an autonomous self-consciousness, that is precisely because he does not have to expose himself to death.
 In order to be the master, he has not risked his life, he has not scorned life in himself as he does in others, but only in others.
 His consciousness as dominator is manifested in this exclusive play with others' lives: it is in the eyes of the prey caught by dogs that he sees that he is master, because what he sees is that for the prey, he is death, that is the absolute master...The genealogy of modern slavery is not that of a duel but that of a hunt."

-To refer back to Trump's new love of dogs, this may in part explains why he celebrates the dog and not the soldiers that carried out the raid.
-To do the latter would be to acknowledge the minimal equality that war or battle entails--recognition in the struggle to risk one's life, as Hegel would put it.
+To refer back to Trump's new love of dogs, this may in part explain why he celebrates the dog and not the soldiers that carried out the raid.
+To do the latter would be to acknowledge the minimal equality that war or conflict entails--recognition in the struggle to risk one's life, as Hegel would put it.
+You cannot engage an enemy in battle if you are unable to acknowledge their intelligence and strength--to in some sense see them as human.
 To be killed, or caught by a dog, is to whimper like a dog, to be beneath the realm of human struggle.
 The contradiction is not a contradiction at all.
 In order for some people to be seen as less the human some animals need to be elevated the status of human, or even more than human.
 Twitter in its all of its pithiness has a different version of all of this in the often quotes phrase "White people love dogs more than they love black people."

 I have to admit that as a dog lover, nominal "white person," and anti-racist that when I first read that tweet I was prompted to the usual reactions of defensiveness that is endemic to social media.
 Luckily I stopped myself before tweeting "Not all white people."
 Upon further reflection, and returning to the anthropological distinctions above, it is possible to say that division of man from animal intersect with, and reproduce, divisions within humanity.
 Anyone attempting to address either, to confront racism or speciesism, without examining their intersection risks reproducing one aspect of this order while confronting the other.
 Case in point PETA's (always an easy target for how not to do things) infamous "Animal Cruelty is Slavery" campaign.

-Second, and just to get the image of Trump and the dog out of my head, and to make the point that there is more to dog loving than supporting the racist order, I would argue that what some people love in and through dogs is something even utopian, the care, generosity, play, and devotion of dogs is a glimpse of another relation to species and other relation within humanity.
+Second, and just to get the image of Trump and the dog out of my head, and to make the point that there is more to dog loving than supporting the racist order, I would argue that what some people love in and through dogs is something even utopian, the care, generosity, play, and devotion of dogs is a glimpse of another relation to species and perhaps even different relations amongst humans.
+Dogs are not just parts in the script of denigrating the humanity of others they can also help us write a different story, one based more on empathy than conflict.
 Or, to end what is nothing more than a reflection on a series of tweets with a tweet.
 I will end with Eve Ewing's tweet about Hatty the emotional support dog.